 When I used this device I had it on my right hand which is my more active hand as I am right handed.
 My Fitbit was on my left hand to compare.
-I don’t believe the RiverSong Fitness Tracker disregards some movements because many times my step count would be a little higher then my Fitbit step count.
+I don’t believe the RiverSong Fitness Tracker disregards some movements because many times my step count would be a little higher than my Fitbit step count.

-Generally speaking I found it to be pretty accurate with step count with all things considered.
+Generally speaking, I found it to be pretty accurate with step count with all things considered.

 I believe this is a good product and anyone looking for an affordable fitness tracker would be happy to have this.

 As for the community portion of this product, if you aren’t interested in competition with others then I would say this is a good device for you to take a look at.

 For the price, I just don’t think you can overlook this product if you are interested in a fitness tracker.
 I personally believe that private investigators should be keeping track of their activity due to the typical sedentary lifestyle it can bring.